jmmccracken/ECA/README.md

 Exploratory Causal Analysis (ECA)
 ===

-The collection of code is used to perform exploratory causal analysis with bivariate times series data.
+This collection of code is used to perform exploratory causal analysis with bivariate times series data.
 The main script is the MATLAB script _ECA_ which is run as

     [TE,GC,PAI,L,LCC,g] = ECA(x,y,xtol,ytol,lags,E,tau,verb,skipGC)